Compensation for Board of Directors and Audit & Supervisory Board Members [CGC Principle 3.1(iii)]

 • Compensation will be paid annually after the company's business performance and individual evaluations, etc., for the relevant fiscal year have been confirmed.

-• The KPIs (key performance indicators) for performance-based compensation (bonuses) is per the table below.
-In order to evaluate the capability of the main business to make a profit in cash and to incorporate shareholder perspectives, consolidated net income is also used together as a KPI.
+• The KPIs for performance-based bonuses is per the table below.
+In order to evaluate the capability of the main business to make a profit in cash during a given fiscal year and to incorporate the shareholder perspectives, consolidated net income is also used together as a KPI.

 Key Performance Indicators for performance-based bonuses